loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 ##### The federal funds rate

-When the Fed engages in buying and selling bonds so that it can affect the money supply, what we see in the news is "the Fed is raising \[or lowering\] interest rates."
-It's not, however, directly controlling interest rates (and it can't).
+When the Fed engages in buying and selling bonds to implement a monetary policy, what we see in the news is "the Fed is raising \[or lowering\] interest rates."
+The Fed is not, however, directly controlling interest rates (and it can't).
 It's only buying and selling Treasury bonds.

 <div class="container">